Dirty Chai Blondies

 Sugar: A combination of cane/granulated sugar and brown sugar is the way to go!

-Flax eggs: A flax egg (1 tablespoon flaxseed meal + 2.5 tablespoon water) is the way to go if you want to keep these vegan-friendly.
+Flax eggs: A flax egg (1 tbsp flaxseed meal + 2.5 tbsp water) is the way to go if you want to keep these vegan-friendly.
 Not vegan?
 A regular egg will work, too.

 Spices: A combination of cinnamon, ginger and nutmeg creates the chai-flavoring, so don’t omit!